-Window 2 (W2) – Program investments: funding allocated by Funders individually to any component (CGIAR Research Program [CRPs], Platform or initiative) of the System-wide portfolio as prioritized, defined and approved by the Funders collectively through the System Council; and
+Window 2 (W2) – Program investments: funding allocated by Funders individually to any component (CGIAR Research Program [CRP] or Platform) of the system-wide portfolio as prioritized, defined, and approved by the Funders collectively through the System Council.

-Further analysis of System revenue since 2011 by funding source is shown in Figure 2 below.
-W1 and W2 in 2019 remained at the same level as in 2018.
+Further analysis of revenue since 2011 by funding source is shown in Figure 2 below.
+W1 and W2 in 2020 increased by 2% from 2019 level.

 Figure 3 shows the main categories of expenditure.
-Overall, expenses in 2019 decreased by 3% to $836 million from $860 million in 2018.
-In 2019, 86% of expenditure was on research and collaboration costs, and 14% was on general, administrative and System-level costs.
-A 1% reduction was seen in general administrative expenses, along with a corresponding increase in research expenses from the 2018 benchmark.
+Overall, expenses in 2020 decreased by 12% to US$737 million from US$836 million in 2019.
+In 2020, 86% of expenditure was on research and collaboration costs, and 14% was on general, administrative, and system-wide costs.
+The same level as in 2019 for both categories of expenditure.

-For access to more detailed information on funding and expenditure by Center, Program or Funder, please refer to the CGIAR Financial Report dashboard
+For access to more detailed information on funding and expenditure by Center, Program, or Funder, visit the CGIAR Financial Report Dashboards.